OWASP/www-project-web-security-testing-guide/index.md

 ## Versioned Releases

-[v4.2](v42/) is currently available as a web-hosted release.
+[v4.2](v42/) is currently available as a web-hosted release and PDF.
 Previous releases are available as PDFs and in some cases web content via the **Release Versions** tab.

 ## How To Reference WSTG Scenarios